By Danielle Dispenza, SMKCS School Navigator

 Show Me KC Schools was created, in part, to help solve this confusing application process.
 As an organization created by parents for parents, Show Me KC Schools has spent the past eight years advocating for parents in the education landscape.

-Currently, there are two platforms families can use to apply their students to a school.
-To apply for signature schools, applications go to KCPS at EnrollKC.org, the deadline to apply for the 2021-2022 school year is February 15, 2021.
-For 18 of the 20 charter schools, applications go through SchoolAppKC.org and the deadline to apply is February 22nd.
-These applications are super easy and can be done from your phone, the most important part is getting them submitted BEFORE the deadlines so you can be included in a potential lottery!
+Currently, there are two platforms families can use to apply to a school.
+To apply for signature schools, applications go to KCPS at EnrollKC.org.
+The deadline to apply for the 2022-2023 school year is February 15, 2022.
+For Charter schools, some PK sites, and Cristo Rey the applications go through SchoolAppKC.org and the deadline to apply is March 1, 2022.
+These applications are very easy and can be done from your phone, the most important part is getting them submitted BEFORE the deadline so you can be included in a potential lottery!